jsdrupal/drupal-admin-ui/README.md

 make up
 ```

+If this fails and you see `Killed` from composer, you will need to [increase your memory allocation](https://docs.docker.com/docker-for-mac/#advanced) for Docker.

 **The `Makefile` contains several useful commands!** e.g. enabling XDebug.

 As this is the first time starting the containers, the Drupal installation will take a little time.